SAP-samples/teched2022-DA281/exercises/dd3/README.md

 <br>

-**Important Note:** It is always recommended to check the central SAP Note mentioned above as well as the individual SAP Note we have for each SAP ABAP System for the minimum pre-requisites as well as implementing all referenced SAP notes to fix known issues, e.g.for integrating SAP S/4HANA 2021 you can check the following  Note **[SAP Data Intelligence ABAP Integration - SAP S/4HANA 2021 ](https://launchpad.support.sap.com/#/notes/3085579)** and for DMIS 2018 SP07 you can check this SAP Note **[SAP Data Intelligence ABAP Integration - DMIS 2018 SP07 ](https://launchpad.support.sap.com/#/notes/2890171)**.
+**Important Note:** It is always recommended to check the central SAP Note mentioned above as well as the individual SAP Note we have for each SAP ABAP System for the minimum pre-requisites as well as implementing all referenced SAP notes to fix known issues, e.g. for integrating SAP S/4HANA 2021 you can check the following  Note **[SAP Data Intelligence ABAP Integration - SAP S/4HANA 2021 ](https://launchpad.support.sap.com/#/notes/3085579)** and for DMIS 2018 SP07 you can check this SAP Note **[SAP Data Intelligence ABAP Integration - DMIS 2018 SP07 ](https://launchpad.support.sap.com/#/notes/2890171)**.

 <br>